-The judicial power of this state shall be vested Section 1. in one supreme court, in a court of appeals, in district courts, in county courts, in commissioners courts, in courts of justices of the peace, and in such other courts as may be established by law.
-The legislature may establish criminal district courts with such jurisdiction as it may prescribe, but no such court shall be established unless the district includes a city containing at least thirty thousand inhabitants as ascertained by the census of the United States or other official census; provided, such town or city shall support said crim-The criminal district inal district courts when established. court of Galveston and Harris counties shall continue with the district, jurisdiction and organization now existing by law, until otherwise provided by law.
+Section 1.
+The judicial power of this state shall be vested in one supreme court, in a court of appeals, in district courts, in county courts, in commissioners' courts, in courts of justices of the peace, and in such other courts as may be established by law.
+The legislature may establish criminal district courts with such jurisdiction as it may prescribe, but no such courts shall be established unless the district includes a city containing at least thirty thousand inhabitants, as ascertained by the census of the United States or other official census; provided, such town or city shall support said criminal district courts when established.
+The criminal district court of Galveston and Harris counties shall continue with the district, jurisdiction and organization now existing by law, until otherwise provided by law.

-SEC.
+Sec.
 2. The supreme court shall consist of a chief justice and two associate justices, any two of whom shall constitute a quorum, and the concurrence of two judges shall be necessary to the decision of a case.
-No person shall be eligible to the office of chief justice or associate justice of the supreme court unless he be at the time of his election a citizen of the United States and of this state, and unless he shall have attained the age of thirty years, and shall have been a practicing lawyer or a judge of a court in this state, or such lawyer and judge together, at least seven years.
+No person shall be eligible to the office of chief justice or associate justice of the supreme court unless he be at the time of his election a citizen of the United States and of this state, and unless he shall have attained the age of thirty years, and shall have been a practicing lawyer or a judge of a court in this state, or such lawyer and judge together at least seven years.
 Said chief justice and associate justices shall be elected by the qualified voters of the state at a general election, shall hold their offices for six years, and shall each receive an annual salary of not more than three thousand five hundred and fifty dollars.
-In case of a vacancy in the office of chief justice or associate justice of the supreme court, the governor shall fill the vacancy until the next general election for state officers, and at such general election the vacancy for the unexpired term shall be filled by election by the qualified voters of the state.
+In case of a vacancy in the office of chief justice or associate justice of the supreme court shall hold their offices for six years, and shall each receive an annual salary of not more than three thousand five hundred and fifty dollars.
+In case of a vacancy in the office of chief justice or discess of the supreme court shall fill the vacancy until the next